Our incredible location

 The revise plans will focus upon the rebuilding of native bird corridors between the precinct and the neighbouring Mount Canobolas State Conservation Area recently affected by out of control bushfires.

 Ultimately, Mark & Lisa hope this habitat enhances the already panoramic rural landscape views - making Snowgums a magical wedding garden or event setting with outdoor function space and both heritage and modern ecofriendly accommodation.

 It is hoped one day to convert the homestead, circa 1915, to a conservatory restaurant providing year-round dining and function space taking in the stunning north-easterly aspect towards Orange and over the Towac Valley.

 Moreover, the conservatory would ideally serve the freshest imaginable fruits and vegetables grown on the property using sustainable and/or organic farming practices.

-It is now hoped after assessment and pending approval that we will be in a position to plan out a full calendar of events and tourism activities highlighting the brilliant natural beauty of our land and surrounds.
+It is now hoped after re-lodgement and subsequent assessment we will be in a position to consider a small number of private events and eco-tourism related activities highlighting the brilliant natural beauty of our land and surrounds.